Alice River

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Alice River had a median taxpayer income of $54,156 and an average income of $61,264 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, with Rest of Qld having a median income of $53,146 and an average income of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Alice River would be approximately $59,523 (median) and $67,335 (average) as of September 2025.
-Census data shows that household, family, and personal incomes in Alice River rank highly nationally, between the 78th and 90th percentiles.
-The income bracket of $1,500 - 2,999 dominates with 39.5% of residents (1,246 people), which is similar to the regional trend where this cohort represents 31.7%.
-A substantial proportion of high earners (37.0% above $3,000/week) indicates strong economic capacity throughout Alice River.
-Housing accounts for 13.5% of income, and residents rank within the 90th percentile for disposable income.
-The area's SEIFA income ranking places it in the 6th decile.
+The suburb of Alice River had a median taxpayer income of $54,156 and an average income of $61,264 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This was lower than the national average, with Regional Qld's median income being $53,146 and average income $66,593.
+By September 2025, based on a 9.91% growth since financial year 2023, estimated incomes would be approximately $59,523 (median) and $67,335 (average).
+Census data showed that household, family, and personal incomes in Alice River ranked highly nationally, between the 78th and 90th percentiles.
+The income bracket of $1,500 - 2,999 dominated with 39.5% of residents (1,246 people), similar to the regional trend where this cohort represented 31.7%.
+A substantial proportion of high earners (37.0% above $3,000/week) indicated strong economic capacity throughout Alice River.
+Housing accounted for 13.5% of income, with residents ranking in the 90th percentile for disposable income.
+The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income